NomicFoundation/hardhat/packages/hardhat-verify/README.md

 # hardhat-verify

-[Hardhat](https://hardhat.org) plugin to verify the source of code of deployed contracts.
+[Hardhat](https://hardhat.org) plugin to verify the source code of deployed contracts.

 ## What